Taiaroa Head: Royal albatross colony

 The first albatross egg at the head was discovered in 1919, although it was not until 1938 that ornithologist Dr Lance Richdale saw the first live fledging.
 Since they first successfully raised a chick at Taiaroa Head, royal albatross numbers have increased due to intensive management by reserve rangers.
 As time has progressed intensive wildlife husbandry methods such as are found in any threatened species programme have been developed and refined.
-The one important difference has been that both the adults and progeny are not held in captivity but at wild and in the case of the adults leave the colony each day while raising chicks to gather food.
+The one important difference has been that both the adults and progeny are not held in captivity but in the wild and in the case of the adults leave the colony each day while raising chicks to gather food.
 Intensive methods include predator control for cats, ferrets, stoats and weasels.
 Also in the early 1990s a new blowfly arrived and caused the death of a number of chicks by laying eggs in them while the chick was still attempting to hatch.
 Removing eggs from young or inexperienced parents has also occurred with these eggs being hatched in brooders.